zhangjy859/rstudio-server-conda-singularity/README.md

 WORKDIRECTORY="/path/to/your/rproject/workdir/" PORT=8787 PASSWORD=PASSWORD ./run_singularity.sh #change the port number if your if your port is already occupied (for example, another rstudio server is running)
 ```

-Your project directory will mount on '/data' in rstudio server
+Your r project directory will mount on '/data' in rstudio server

 4) visit `http://your_server_ip:8787`